-This page describes how Pegasus is searching for game assets, such as logo images, backgrounds or video files when you're using collection and metadata files.
+This page describes how Pegasus is searching automatically for game assets, such as logo images, backgrounds or videos.
 Such media files can come from these sources:

 - A file with a recognized name under

-To download assets for all your games automatically, you might want to use a so-called "scraper".
+To download assets for all your games automatically, you might want to use a program called "scraper".
 See the bottom of this page for more details.

 All recognized asset types can be set in the